-(b) This Rule applies to the coating applicator(s), oven(s), and quench area(s) of coil coating lines involved in prime and top coat or single coat operations.
+(b) This Rule applies to volatile organic compound emissions from the coating applicators, ovens and quench areas of coil coating lines involved in prime and top coat or single coat operations.

 (c) With the exception stated in Paragraph (d) of this Rule, emissions of volatile organic compounds from any coil coating line subject to this Rule shall not exceed 4.0 pounds of volatile organic compounds per gallon of solids delivered to the coating applicator from prime and topcoat or single coat operations.